Safer and More Inclusive Celebrations

 PFLAG Holiday Resource Kit

-If you are planning on drinking out this New Year's Eve, check out this Vermont attorney who offers ride reimbursement of up to $50 to help improve Vermont road safety.
+If you plan on drinking out this New Year's Eve, check out this Vermont attorney who offers ride reimbursement of up to $50 to help improve Vermont road safety.
 No DWI Sober Holiday Rides Initiative: Sabbeth Law.
-Please direct all questions about the reimbursement program directly to them on their website.
-This is not a BPHC program.
+Please direct all questions about the reimbursement program directly through their website.

-While those who struggle with or have quit alcohol and/or tobacco will likely encounter some triggers or added stressors this time of year, we want you to know that you are not alone in that.
-Vermont offers tons of free supports.
-Support is just a text or call away.
+If you have quit using alcohol and/or tobacco or you want to quit and anticipate you will encounter triggers or added stress this time of year, you are not alone, and there is help available.
+Vermont offers tons of free supports that are just a text or call away.

 Find out what’s available at VTHelpLink